gravitylens/cm-labmanual-template/Cheatsheet.md

-# Markdown Cheatsheet
+# Markdown Instructions
+Markdown is simple markup language most commonly used for documentation.
+It allows a plain text document to contain formatting markups that are simpler to use than HTML and leave the text file in a format that is still human readable.
+Using a markup language allows for documents to contain rich formatting, but take all style decisions away from the author.
+Style choices configured in the markdown interpreter that will render the document into HTML.
+This allows for multiple authors to use consistent formatting choices across all documentation and to work in a file format that is completely platform independent.
 ## Headings
 Use # to denote a heading.
 You can add more #s to decrease the heading level.
 Note markdown requires a space after the #.
-Some markdown interpreters will render a heading appropriately if the space is omited.
-A # without a space is sometimes interpreted as a #hashtag.
+While some markdown interpreters will render a heading appropriately if the space is omitted, a # without a space may be interpreted as a #hashtag.

 ```markdown
 # Heading 1